 4.3.30 EDMG STA

 The IEEE 802.11 enhanced directional multi-gigabit (EDMG) STA is a DMG STA that provides PHY and MAC features that can support a throughput of at least 20 Gb/s, as measured at the MAC data service access point (SAP).
-An EDMG STA supports non-EDMG and EDMG features as identified in Clause 10, Clause 11, Clause 12, Clause 20 and Clause 28.
+An EDMG STA supports DMG and EDMG features as identified in Clause 10, Clause 11, Clause 12, Clause 20 and Clause 28.
 An EDMG STA supports transmission and reception of frames that are compliant with PHY specifications as defined in Clause 20 and Clause 28.

 The main features in an EDMG STA that are not present in a DMG STA are the following:…